 - VitalStim.
 This is a swallowing treatment that uses electrical stimulation.
 During the treatment, electrodes are placed on the area of muscle weakness, which helps the muscle and nerve work together better for improved function.

-At our Ellis Fischel Cancer Center location, we serve patients with problems associated head and neck cancer.
+Our Ellis Fischel Cancer Center location serves patients with problems associated with head and neck cancer.
 People undergoing treatment for head or neck cancer may experience difficulty with swallowing, articulation (pronouncing words) or voice.
 Our clinicians are experienced in specialized swallowing tests and treatments including: